jshwlkr/Family-Cookbook/desserts.md

 * 1 teaspoon cinnamon

 Cream sugar and shortening.
 Add vanilla, egg, and salt.
 Put soda in milk, mix alternating with flour.
 Add rhubarb.
 Pour into 9 x 13 inch baking pan.
 Sprinkle with cinnamon topping.
 Bake 30 - 40 minutes at 350 degrees.
 Serve with ice cream or cool whip.

 ---

+**Strawberry Rhubarb Cobbler**

+* 5 cups frozen rhubarb, chopped
+* 2 cups sliced strawberries
+* 1 1/2 cups self-rising flour
+* 2 1/2 cups granulated sugar
+* 1 1/2 cups milk
+* 1 1/2 teaspoon almond extract
+* 1 stick margarine, melted

+Preheat oven to 350 degrees.
+Spray 13'' x 9'' pan with nonstick spray.
+Place rhubarb in bottom of pan, cover with strawberries.
+Combine flour, sugar, milk, and almond extract.
+The dough will be lumpy.
+Layer over strawberries.
+Do not stir.
+Pour melted margarine over dough.
+Use a toothpick to swirl into dough.
+Bake for 1 hour.

+---